September 2, 2016

 Clarifications and updates on APT + SHA1

 The APT 1.2.7 release is out now.
 Despite of what I wrote earlier, we now print warnings for Release files signed with signatures using SHA1 as the digest algorithm.
 This involved extending the protocol APT uses to communicate with the methods a bit, by adding a new 104 Warning message type.
-W: gpgv:/var/lib/apt/lists/apt.example.com_debian_dists_sid_InRelease: The repository is insufficiently signed by key 1234567890ABCDEF0123456789ABCDEF01234567 (weak digest) Also note that SHA1 support is not dropped, we merely do not consider it trustworthy. ...
+W: gpgv:/var/lib/apt/lists/apt.example.com_debian_dists_sid_InRelease: The repository is insufficiently signed by key 1234567890ABCDEF0123456789ABCDEF01234567 (weak digest) Also note that SHA1 support is not dropped, we merely do not consider it trustworthy.
+This means that it feels like SHA1 support is dropped, because sources without SHA2 won’t work; but the SHA1 signatures will still be used in addition to the SHA2 ones, so there’s no point removing them (same for MD5Sum fields). ...
 Read more 》

 March 14, 2016